kcat/alure/README.md

 * SndFile : [see here](http://www.mega-nerd.com/libsndfile/)
 * mpg123 : mpeg audio playback

-And for two examples require these dependencies to be built
+Two of the packaged examples require the following dependencies to be built.

 * PhysFS : alure-physfs
 * dumb : alure-dumb

-If you fail to meet the requirements for building the examples, compilation will simply be skipped.
+If you fail to meet the requirements for building the examples compilation will simply be skipped.
+This goes for all dependencies excluding OpenAL itself as well.
+For example, if any of the decoder libraries aren't found, that given decoder will be skipped.

 Additionally you will need a C++11 compliant or above compiler to be able to build Alure